Likelihood function: Log-likelihood

-Log-likelihood function is a logarithmic transformation of the likelihood function, often denoted by a lowercase l or $\ell$, to contrast with the uppercase L or $\mathcal{L}$ for the likelihood.
+Log-likelihood function is the logarithm of the likelihood function, often denoted by a lowercase l or $\ell$, to contrast with the uppercase L or $\mathcal{L}$ for the likelihood.
 Because logarithms are strictly increasing functions, maximizing the likelihood is equivalent to maximizing the log-likelihood.
 But for practical purposes it is more convenient to work with the log-likelihood function in maximum likelihood estimation, in particular since most common probability distributions—notably the exponential family—are only logarithmically concave, and concavity of the objective function plays a key role in the maximization.

 Given the independence of each event, the overall log-likelihood of intersection equals the sum of the log-likelihoods of the individual events.
 This is analogous to the fact that the overall log-probability is the sum of the log-probability of the individual events.
 In addition to the mathematical convenience from this, the adding process of log-likelihood has an intuitive interpretation, as often expressed as "support" from the data.
 When the parameters are estimated using the log-likelihood for the maximum likelihood estimation, each data point is used by being added to the total log-likelihood.
 As the data can be viewed as an evidence that support the estimated parameters, this process can be interpreted as "support from independent evidence adds", and the log-likelihood is the "weight of evidence".
 Interpreting negative log-probability as information content or surprisal, the support (log-likelihood) of a model, given an event, is the negative of the surprisal of the event, given the model: a model is supported by an event to the extent that the event is unsurprising, given the model.

 A logarithm of a likelihood ratio is equal to the difference of the log-likelihoods:

 Just as the likelihood, given no event, being 1, the log-likelihood, given no event, is 0, which corresponds to the value of the empty sum: without any data, there is no support for any models.

 Graph

-The graph of the log-likelihood is called the support curve (in the univariate case)..
+The graph of the log-likelihood is called the support curve (in the univariate case).

 In the multivariate case, the concept generalizes into a support surface over the parameter space.

 It has a relation to, but is distinct from, the support of a distribution.

 The term was coined by A. W. F. Edwards in the context of statistical hypothesis testing, i.e. whether or not the data "support" one hypothesis (or parameter value) being tested more than any other.

 The log-likelihood function being plotted is used in the computation of the score (the gradient of the log-likelihood) and Fisher information (the curvature of the log-likelihood).
-This, the graph has a direct interpretation in the context of maximum likelihood estimation and likelihood-ratio tests.
+Thus, the graph has a direct interpretation in the context of maximum likelihood estimation and likelihood-ratio tests.